 2021 saw the property market have a very interesting year.
 Low-interest rates and escalating property prices that saw records broken not once but twice in the 12 month period have kept all property lawyers and conveyancers on their toes.

 Sure, you are likely overwhelmed by market research, housing industry news and your own second-quarter data and metrics, but it’s also a good time to take stock of where you want to be in 2022.
-With e-conveyancing regulations and reforms set to roll out from early 2022, it’s the perfect time to look at your digital marketing tools and strategy and how they can improve your position in the market.
+With e-conveyancing regulations and reforms set to roll out from early 2022, it’s the perfect time to look at your digital marketing strategy and tools and how they can improve your position in the market.

 Looking ahead to 2022, what's on the wish list for your firm?
 Whether it’s generating new business, engaging with your current customers, or establishing a reputation as an industry thought leader, your digital marketing strategy is one of the best weapons you can have in play to achieve that.